Skip to main content

 • send us a letter by post.

 We’ll confirm the change with the other parent and update your records.
-Your payments may change as a result.
+Your payments may change.

 If we cannot confirm the change with the other parent, or if they disagree, we may ask you for more information.